How Do I Prepare My Child?

 - For astigmatism: That's when her eye isn’t shaped the way it should be, so everything looks blurry to some degree.

-- For amblyopia: One eye is weaker than the other.
+- For amblyopia: One eye is weaker than the other because the brain area for one eye didn’t fully develop.

 - How the eyes move